YawenHan1203/VoiceNote/README.md

 ## Instructions

 Pre-operation:
-- Connect a high-quality microphone to your PC (if you have a built-in microphone it might be good enough);
+- Connect a high-quality microphone to your PC (if you have a built-in microphone it might be good enough)
-- Open your Chrome Browser(required);
+- Open your Chrome Browser(required)